Defensive Few-shot Learning: A New Unified Evaluation Criterion

 Training a model with adversarial examples can indeed improve the robustness of this model.
 At the same time, it could jeopardise the performance of this model on the original clean examples.
 There may exist a trade-off between robustness (against adversarial examples) and accuracy (on clean examples).
 Several recent works have been trying to show this issue~\cite{tsipras2019robustness,ZhangICML2019}.
-In the literature, adversarial training based work generally reports two kinds of classification accuracy, \emph{i.e.,} accuracy on the clean examples and accuracy on the adversarial examples.
-However, in real cases, it could be awkward to compare two defense methods overall with two accuracies.
+In the literature, adversarial training based work generally reports two kinds of classification accuracy, \textit{i.e.}, accuracy on clean examples and accuracy on adversarial examples.
+However, in real cases, it could be awkward to compare two defense methods overall with two accuracies\footnote{If one method achieves a \textit{higher} adversarial accuracy at the expense of a \textit{lower} clean accuracy, we cannot say it is better than another with a \textit{lower} adversarial accuracy but a \textit{higher} clean accuracy.}.
 To this end, inspired by the case of Recall and Precision in information retrieval, we introduce $\mathcal{F}_{\beta}$ score as a unified criterion to evaluate different defense methods under the same principle.
-To be specific, $\mathcal{F}_{\beta}$ is formulated with both clean accuracy $\mathcal{ACC}_{clean}$ and adversarial accuracy $\mathcal{ACC}_{adv}$ as
+Specifically, $\mathcal{F}_{\beta}$ score is formulated with both clean accuracy $\mathcal{ACC}_\text{clean}$ and adversarial accuracy $\mathcal{ACC}_\text{adv}$ as below,

-For instance, if we would like to maintain a high accuracy on the original clean examples, and meanwhile, improve the robustness as higher as possible, we can use $\mathcal{F}_{0.5}$.
-In contrast, if we mainly concern the robustness, $\mathcal{F}_2$ will be an alternative option.
-In addition, we can also generate the curve of $\mathcal{F}_{\beta}$ by varying $\beta$ as a more comprehensive way to compare different methods (see the appendix).
+For instance, if we would like to maintain high accuracy on the clean examples, and meanwhile, improve the robustness as higher as possible, we can use $\mathcal{F}_{0.5}$ score.
+In contrast, if we mainly concern the robustness, $\mathcal{F}_2$ score can be adopted.
+Similarly, we can use $\mathcal{F}_1$ score to consider these two parts equally.
+In addition, we can also generate the curve of $\mathcal{F}_{\beta}$ scores by varying $\beta$ as a more comprehensive way to compare different methods.